What is Eczema?

 - Drink plenty of water

-- Avoid processed foods and excess sugar
+- Eat no processed foods and too much sugar.

 Stress Management